Campus Improvement Plan

 Strategy's Expected Result/Impact: Keeping families connected to learning at SOE!

-Staff Responsible for Monitoring: All staff at SOE
+Staff Responsible for Monitoring: Admin Assistant, Principal

 Title I:

-Funding Sources: Parent Snacks - 211 - Title I, Part A - 211.61.6499.000.113.30.0.000.FBG25 - $1,374
+Funding Sources: Staff Funding for Curriculum Nights - 211 - Title I, Part A - $1,000, Family Supplies and Materials - 211 - Title I, Part A - $2,398

 Campus Funding Summary